 This includes police and support staff, Ministry of Defence civilians, contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 pandemic), fire and rescue service employees (including support staff), National Crime Agency staff, those maintaining border security, prison and probation staff and other national security roles, including those overseas.

 This includes those who will keep the air, water, road and rail passenger and freight transport modes operating during the COVID-19 response, including those working on transport systems through which supply chains pass.

 This includes staff needed for essential financial services provision (including but not limited to workers in banks, building societies and financial market infrastructure), the oil, gas, electricity and water sectors (including sewerage), information technology and data infrastructure sector and primary industry supplies to continue during the COVID-19 response, as well as key staff working in the civil nuclear, chemicals, telecommunications (including but not limited to network operations, field engineering, call centre staff, IT and data infrastructure, 999 and 111 critical services), postal services and delivery, payments providers and waste disposal sectors.

 If workers think they fall within the critical categories above they should confirm with their employer that, based on their business continuity arrangements, their specific role is necessary for the continuation of this essential public service.

 We will continue to provide care, however, we will be organising this on a rota basis using available staff.
 The government have clearly stated that schools are to offer ‘safe spaces’ and not teach the national curriculum.

 If your profession fits into one of these defined lists, we are asking you to inform us of whether you are intending to use Hawthorn Tree for child care facilities and to specify the days that your child(ren) will be on site.
-Please complete the contact form by Thursday 9th April 2020, 09:00am (for provision w/b 13th April 2020)
+Please complete the contact form by Thursday 9th July 2020, 12 noon (for provision w/b 13th July 2020)